 - In the preparation of the UNGASS, all organisational and substantive matters are to be organised in an “open-ended and transparent manner”;

 - The resolution “reiterates the importance of an inclusive preparatory process, including extensive substantive consultations” and encourages “civil society, academia and other relevant stakeholders” (alongside UN bodies and other relevant international and regional organisations) “to fully contribute to the preparatory process”, requesting UNODC to collect and make available such contributions, including specific recommendations on the issues to be addressed by the UNGASS;

 - The intercessional meetings in Vienna can only be attended by non-governmental organisations that had observer status at the 8th UNCAC CoSP in Abu Dhabi – those that have, such as the UNCAC Coalition, can include representatives of other groups in their delegation;

 - Similar to the CoSP, NGOs can speak during the meetings.
 It may also be possible to show pre-recorded video statements during the intercessional.

 - Representatives of NGOs with ECOSOC consultative status are invited to participate in the UNGASS;

-- NGOs without ECOSOC consultative status: the President of the UN General Assembly will draw up a list of “other relevant representatives of non-governmental organizations, civil society organizations, academic institutions and the private sector who may attend the special session”, and submit the list to Member States for their consideration on a non-objection basis.
+- NGOs without ECOSOC consultative status: the President of the UN General Assembly will draw up a list of “other relevant representatives of non-governmental organisations, civil society organisations, academic institutions and the private sector who may attend the special session”, and submit the list to Member States for their consideration on a non-objection basis.
 This means that governments will be able to object against certain NGOs attending the UNGASS if they do not have ECOSOC consultative status;

 - Time permitting, a limited number of representatives from relevant organisations, selected by the President of the General Assembly in consultation with Member States, will be allowed to make statements.